juvalen/mb-checker/README.md

 **[depth] Folder name (entries)**  indicates the folder name, depth and number of entries in it

 **code url** returned status (XXX, 301 & 302 in this sample run) and URL.
-XXX entries include entry id and are always removed, no need to specify it.
+XXX lines include network errors include entry id and are always removed, no need to specify it.

 ## Change log